mdibl/rna_seq_pipeline_param/README.txt

                           pass 10 for --outFilterMultimapNmax, which is the default value.
 This will allow me to determine whether or not failure is due to the value I passed through the JSON file, or the fact I am passing a parameter.
 THIS
                           SUCCESSFULLY generated .___.____.rsem.genes.results.
 jcoffman_001.1561985819   Uses JSON file from sample SL94881 with --outFilterMultimapNmax value set to 9 as template.
+Only run with
+                          SL94881.